 Long Term Retention

-SNIA’s Long Term Retention technical group is developing a SNIA standard for a logical container format called the Self-contained Information Retention Format (SIRF).
-This new standard, currently available for public review, enables long-term storage and tape-based containers effective and efficient ways to preserve and secure digital information for many decades, even with the ever-changing technology landscape.
+SNIA’s Long Term Retention technical working group developed a SNIA standard for a logical container format called the Self-contained Information Retention Format (SIRF).
+This new standard enables long-term hard disk, cloud, and tape-based containers a way to effectively and efficiently preserve and secure digital information for many decades, even with the ever-changing technology landscape.

 Aspects of SIRF serialization for the cloud are being experimented with OpenStack Swift object storage and the stored data is designed to be understandable and does not need specialized software to interpret it.

 - SIRF is interpretable by future data preservation systems, thus reducing the associated costs of digital preservation.